mesosphere/dcos-kafka-service/README.md

 ### Connecting Clients

-The following code connects to a DCOS-hosted Kafka instance using `bin/kafka-console-producer.sh` and `bin/kafka-console-consumer.sh` as an example: <!-- what role are these scripts playing here? -->
+The following code connects to a DCOS-hosted Kafka instance using `bin/kafka-console-producer.sh` and `bin/kafka-console-consumer.sh` as an example:

 ``` bash
  $ dcos kafka connection